Published May 04, 2023 by Brina Morales

 In recent years, many companies and organizations have reexamined strategies within Supplier Diversity programs to improve outcomes and advance diversity, racial equity and inclusion.
 One of the companies at the forefront of these efforts is Partnership member JPMorgan Chase.

-The financial services firm showcased how it has transformed strategies to be more intentional during the Partnership’s One Houston Together Spring CPO Convening.
+The financial services firm showcased how it has transformed strategies to be more intentional during the Partnership’s One Houston Together Spring Chief Purchasing Officers (CPO) Convening.
 Improving outcomes for Minority Business Enterprises is one of the two priorities of One Houston Together alongside talent advancement and board representation for people of color.

 In 2020, JPMorgan Chase committed $30 billion over a five-year period to advance racial equity.
 The firm is harnessing its business, policy, philanthropy, and data expertise to reduce the racial wealth gap in Black, Hispanic, and Latino communities.
 Part of the bank’s commitment includes $750 million in additional spending with Black and Latinx suppliers.